-In 2014, New Jersey transitioned its waivers to a single, comprehensive Medicaid waiver that is an 1115 demonstration program.
-Most participants in previous 1915(c) HCBS waivers have been transferred to the new program and will be placed in managed care programs.
-This program includes a pilot project for autism, one for children with developmental disabilities, and a new Supports program that provides a limited benefit package to adults with developmental disabilities.
+In 2014, New Jersey began to transition its waivers to a single, comprehensive Medicaid waiver that is an 1115 demonstration program.
+All participants in previous 1915(c) HCBS waivers have been transferred to the new program as of 2017 and will be placed in managed care programs.
 Children who meet a nursing home level of care can qualify for the Medicaid Managed Long Term Services and Supports (MLTSS) program, which is based only on the child's income.
 Information on New Jersey's new Comprehensive Waiver can be found on the Office of Home and Community Services page.

 Advocacy Organizations in New Jersey:

 - Target Population: Children and adults with any form of disability, including physical disability, developmental disability, AIDS, brain injury, and mental health challenges.

 - Levels of Care: Intermediate Care Facility, Nursing facility, Hospital